AshleyyyMWang/DegreeMatrices/README.md

 # Degree Matrix Comparison

 To start, we need to download datasets from https://www.aminer.cn/cosnet.
-Specifically, look for datasets for Flickr and Lastfm.
-It would also be helpful to download from the Ground Truth Mapping section the Flickr to Lastfm dictionary.
-We would also need flickr_graph.graphml and lastfm_graph.graphml which are uploaded as files.
+Specifically, look for datasets for Flickr, Lastfm, and Myspace.
+Then, download "com-Youtube" and "ego-Facebook" from the SNAP database.
+We would also need the graphml files for the five networks which are uploaded.

-To run the code files, simply put in whether we are running Flickr or Lastfm experiments, and make sure to put in the right paths for downloaded files and datasets.
+To run the code files, code scripts would need to be modified depending on which network we are running the experiment on.
+Ideally, everything should run as long as you put in the right paths for downloaded files and datasets.